Shopify/activerecord-pedantmysql2-adapter/README.md

   PedantMysql2.raise_warnings!
 ```

-You can easilly whitelist some types of warnings:
+You can easily whitelist some types of warnings:

 ```ruby
 PedantMysql2.ignore(/Some warning I don't care about/i)